Colorado School Requirements

 Some of the vaccines recommended by the Centers for Disease Control and Protection (CDC) to keep your child healthy are also required by Colorado law for children attending Colorado child care, preschool or school to prevent the spread of vaccine-preventable disease.
 When we immunize our children against infectious diseases, we give them the opportunity to learn and grow in a healthy environment.

-For answers to frequently asked questions, college entry requirements, HIPAA and school immunization laws, the Colorado Immunization Manual, and parent letters in multiple languages, visit the Colorado Immunization Branch's School Immunizations page.
+For answers to frequently asked questions, college entry requirements, HIPAA and school immunization laws, and parent letters in multiple languages, visit the Colorado Immunization Branch's School Immunizations page.

 For questions about your child’s required immunizations, please contact your child's school or child care center or the Colorado Immunization Branch.

 Did you know?